 The difference rasters are also statistically summarized to verify that root mean square difference in z (RMSDz) values do not exceed the project specifications.
 Consideration will be given for the effect of the expected isolated excursions over limits.

-The evaluation was done on 42 samples throughout the project AOI.
-For the results, please refer to:
+For the result of the evaluation over 31 samples throughout the Block 3 AOI, please also refer to:

-MD_Southeast_2019_Lidar_Relative_Accuracy_Swath_Overlap_UTM.shp
+SD_EasternSD_3_Lidar_Relative_Accuracy_Swath_Overlap_UTM14.shp